YH-Choi-001/module_lib/Sen_1930/README.md

 1. **Constructor of an US-016 object ` yh::rec::Sen_1930::Sen_1930 ( signal_pin ) `**
 Syntax: `yh::rec::Sen_1930 sen_1930 (A0);`
 The line above calls the constructor of a SEN-1930 object.
-You should declare an object of the Sen_1930 type outside any any functions.
+You should declare an object of the Sen_1930 type outside of any functions.
 In the `()`, input the analog pin on the Arduino that is connected to the signal pin on the SEN-1930.

 2. **`void yh::rec::Sen_1930::begin ()` method**